Next Steps for Newly Admitted Graduate Students

 Every student at Georgia State University is assigned an email account.
 Establish your account at the technology site, and while there discover the computer discounts, free anti-virus software, and GSU’s wireless network available to all students.

-In order to register for classes, all students admitted to Georgia State Univeristy must show proof of citizenship.
+In order to register for classes, all students admitted to Georgia State University must show proof of citizenship.
 You may already have done so by uploading documents with your application, or by applying for FAFSA and identifying GSU as a recipient.
 For complete information regarding documentation and citizenship verification, please refer to the Citizenship Verification page of the College of Education & Human Development website.

 Register for Classes